notSido/candidate-management/README.md

 6. function which prints out the names of all people who know the provided language
 7. all of the functions need to work as a menu e.g. you choose one action something happens, you choose another one something else happens. the code stops working when you enter a specific character

+Use Instructions:
+for anyone who is not either me or maze, you can run this program by downloading the JSON and main.py files and running the "convert()" function, this creates a CSV file based on data taken from the JSON file.
+I promise i'll do proper in-code documentation when i get around to it, i don't have the time to make the code pretty.